WohlSoft/Moondust-Devkit-Help/EditWorld/ItemToolbox.md

 # Item Toolbox
 The special tool, what contains lists of available items for place into current level section.

 For switch current mode into placing item mode, you need only press on necessary item, and you can place items into world map space.
-Also in the musicboxes list you can start playing of music when you click on them.
+Also in the music boxes list you can start playing of music when you click on them.
 If music player is enabled, will be started playing of music which you select for placing in the toolbox.
 <ImageZoom
   alt="WorldEdit_Item_toolbox1"
   url="screenshots/WorldEditing/WorldEdit_Item_toolbox1.png"